First-Principles Evidence for Strongly Correlated Superconductivity Driven by Structural Variations in La$_3$Ni$_2$O$_7$: Results

 We can understand the pressure-dependence of the dimer model parameters as follows.
-In the low-pressure limit, the $Cmcm$ phase hosts a checkerboard pattern with two distinct tilted NiO$_6$ octahedra (see Fig. \ref{fig: introduction}(c)).
-Consequently, the nearest-neighbor hopping integrals are weakened due to the tilted bond angles which reduce orbital overlap.
+In the low-pressure limit, the $Cmcm$ phase hosts a checkerboard pattern with two distinct tilted NiO$_6$ octahedra (see Fig.~\ref{fig: introduction}c).
+Consequently, the nearest-neighbour hopping integrals are weakened due to the tilted bond angles which reduce orbital overlap.
 The reduced symmetry also separates the intralayer hopping into two components: one corresponding to the inward-facing and one for the outward-facing angles.
 However, the difference between these parameters is minimal, remaining below $2\%$.

-The change in the effective interaction $U_i$ can be understood from the screening by high-energy electrons, quantified by various bare to screened interaction ratios, $V_i/U_i$, in Fig.\ \ref{fig: electronic}(g).
-The enhanced screening at lower pressures in the $Cmcm$ phase can be attributed the spacer La 5$d_{x^2-y^2}$ orbitals, which overlap more strongly with the neighboring $e_g$-like MLWFs due to the tilted octahedral configuration.
-However, the decrease in $U_i$ (at lower pressure) cannot be entirely assigned to screening effects, as we find that the bare interactions $V_i$ also decrease in the $Cmcm$ phase (see Fig.\ \ref{fig: electronic}(d)).
-This can be explained by the same octahedral tilts, which lead to a reduced atomic character and associated delocalization (increased spreads) of the MLWFs in the $Cmcm$ phase.
+At low pressures, the pressure-driven enhancement of $U_i$ arises from three effects.
+First, the reduced overlap between low- and high-energy orbitals, resulting from the suppression of octahedral distortions, weakens screening.
+Second, the high-energy bands exhibit an overall tendency to move away from the Fermi level, as shown in Fig.~\ref{fig: electronic}b, which typically diminishes their ability to screen the Coulomb interaction \cite{panda_pressure_2017, tomczak_realistic_2010, kim_strain-induced_2018, ivashko_strain-engineering_2019}.
+Together, these effects reduce the screening strength with increasing pressure, as reflected by the strong decrease in $V_i/U_i$ in Fig.~\ref{fig: electronic}h.
+However, the increase in $U_i$ cannot be entirely attributed to screening effects, since the bare interactions $V_i$ also increase with pressure in the $Cmcm$ phase (see Fig.~\ref{fig: electronic}d).
+This third effect can be explained by the crystal compression, which leads to more localised MLWFs and consequently enhances the bare on-site interactions with pressure.